-Enhancements for L9100 AIR Columns ...
-March 2014
+Enhancements for L9100 LVDT Columns ...
+July 2017

 - New 240 x 320 Pixel ( 2.4" Diag.) full colour TFT Backlit Graphical LCD Display - 8 Part Setups: Program for up to 8 individual parts.
-The current part is easily selected, and part setups can be copied. - Graphical Display in measurement mode always shows: - Measured part value in large characters - Currently selected part setup number - 17 Character description of the current part - Column number and station number - Mini-bargraph of current electronic "zero" and "gain" control positions - TIR mode if enabled - Error messages during automastering - 3 LED light annunciators, user-selectable function and colours - TIR includes new optional "FastTIR" mode, which enables the column to take a large number of readings quickly.
-These are user-programmable from a set of 6 ranges. - TIR options now also include Min, Max, and ABS (absolute value) - Significantly expanded electronic Zero and Gain capacity and resolution - Additional new "16 x" electronic gain range. - External DIN connections (in addition to modular connector) for "Data Read" and "External Automaster" input trigger. - Digital readings continue beyond the range of the bar display (twice the range) - New Primary ID "Software Lock" eliminates the need of an on-board jumper. - Limit positions and Master points now displayed digitally as well as graphically - User configurable serial output protocol ... now includes part number (1 to 8) - Optional relays for status out : Mechanical or Solid State - Status Out signal can be software inverted - Improved protection for external imputs from noise and transient voltages.
+The current part is easily selected, and part setups can be copied. - Graphical Display in measurement mode always shows: - Measured part value in large characters - Currently selected part setup number - 17 Character description of the current part - Column number and station number - Mini-bargraphs of current electronic "zero" and "gain" control positions for A and B channels - TIR mode if enabled - Error messages during automastering - 3 LED light annunciators, user-selectable function and colours - TIR includes new optional "FastTIR" mode, which enables the column to take a large number of readings quickly.
+These are user-programmable from a set of 6 ranges. - TIR options now also include Min, Max, and ABS (absolute value) - Expanded electronic Zero and Gain capacity and resolution - External DIN connections (in addition to modular connector ) for "Data Read" and "External Automaster" input trigger. - Digital readings continue beyond the range of the bar display (twice the range) - New Primary ID "Software Lock" eliminates the need of an on-board jumper. - Limit positions and Master points now displayed digitally as well as graphically - User configurable serial output protocol ... now includes part number ( 1 to 8 ) - Optional relays for status out : Mechanical or Solid State - Status Out signal can be software inverted - Improved protection for external imputs from noise and transient voltages. - Added the ability to disengage "Daisy Chain" mode to allow for individual column "Reads" when adjacent columns are interconnected with modular cable jumpers and only one serial connection to an external device is needed.